osu-cs340-ecampus/nodejs-starter-app/Step 8 - Dynamically Updating Data/README.md

 ## Update the Handlebars template

 The first step to implementing Update is to create a update form in our index.hbs file.
-With your index.hbs open in your IDE of choice change add the following lines of code towards the bottom of the file:
+With your index.hbs open in your IDE of choice add the following lines of code towards the bottom of the file:

 ```html
 <h2>Updating A User's HomeWorld Form</h2>